Thr1ve/megaman/public/new/notes.md

 ## 11/3/15

+Update 11/4/15 : I was wrong in how I thought I might use mapValues below...I think i overcomplicated it

 Tried to read through Redux source code more today.
 Really like the idea of piping my state through "reducer" functions.
 Still trying to wrap my head around it all, but I think I can mimic parts of it in the mainLoop function.
 While I don't want to straight-up use Redux since I'm trying not to use any 3rd party libraries in this (outside of testing), I don't think mimicking some of the basic ideas would betray that.
 I particularly like the possibilities of the mapValues function he has: